 Racial/Ethnic and Social Diversity in Administrative and Professional classes: In the aggregate, the employee demographics of the Department are slightly less diverse than to those of the City and County of San Francisco government and the City overall.
-As an employer, the Department is doing well but could improve in recruiting and retaining a workforce that is generally more reflective of the communities we serve (through strategies consistent with local, state and federal laws).
-More specifically, improve diversity and the representation of people of color in higher level positions (again through hiring and promotion practices consistent with state, local and federal law) since relative to their numbers in the City population as a whole, representation of people of color is higher in administrative roles and lower among professional and managerial positions.
+As an employer, the Department is doing well but could improve in recruiting and retaining a diverse workforce that provides job opportunities to all the communities we serve (through strategies consistent with local, state and federal laws) since relative to their numbers in the City's population, representation of people of color is higher in administrative roles and lower among professional and managerial positions.
+More specifically, improve diversit in higher level positions (again through hiring and promotion practices consistent with state, local and federal law).

 Why does this matter?
 Administrative positions tend to pay less than professional and managerial jobs.
-While administrative positions with the City and
+While administrative positions with the City and County of San Francisco are on average better paid, more secure and have better benefits than administrative positions in the private sector, it is important